scality/backbeat/docs/crr-pause-resume.md

     This POST request is to manually pause the cross-region replication service for all locations configured as destination replication endpoints.

+    Please note a manual pause will cause any active scheduled resumes for given locations to be cancelled.

     Response:
     ```json
     {}